CyberFlameGO/svnpython/Doc/library/gl.rst

 .. module:: GL
    :platform: IRIX
    :synopsis: Constants used with the gl module.
-   :deprecated:

-.. deprecated:: 2.6
-    The :mod:`GL` module has been deprecated for removal in Python 3.0.

 This module contains constants used by the Silicon Graphics *Graphics Library* from the C header file ``<gl/gl.h>``.
 Read the module source file for details.